R2U2/r2u2/compiler/docs/user/language.md

 Some operators require their arguments to be constants.
 Division (`/`) requires the right-hand side to be constant to avoid division-by-zero errors at runtime and the power operator (`pow`) requires the right-hand side to be constant to avoid negative exponents.
 Array indexes must be a simple numeral, no compound, non-constant expressions are allowed.
+Comparing an array to another array will perform an index by index comparison.

 ### Set Aggregation